chembu/angular/aio/content/guide/animations.md

 ### Filter animation example

-Let’s take a look at another animation on this same demo page.
+Let’s take a look at another animation on the live example page.
 In the upper left-hand corner of the **Advanced** page, enter some text into the “FILTER RESULTS” text box, such as “COOL” or “STYLE”.

 The filter works real-time as you type.
 Elements (images) leave the page as the filter gets progressively stricter, when you type each new letter.
 The images successively re-enter the page, as you delete each letter in the filter box.